itsmr79/Internsavy_DS1/README.md

 # Internsavy_DS1
-This repo contains the 1st data science project from the INTERNSAVY.In this project I've used Kmeans clustering technique to segement the customer data.
+This repo contains the 1st data science project from the INTERNSAVY.In this project, I've used the K-means clustering technique to segment customer data.
 And found the best segmentation.